HKang42/HKang42.github.io/_posts/2020-03-05-COVID-19 Visualization Project.md

 - Long incubation period: The available data covers only about 6 weeks.
 The incubation period of COVID-19 ranges from 1 day to 2 weeks.
 So there could be a large number of cases that haven't been detected yet.

  - Mild or asymptomatic disease: Most individuals won't experience severe symptoms.
 This means that they are less likely to be tested which could mean there's a large number of cases that went unnoticed and unconfirmed.
 The flip side of this (as discussed previously) is that the fatality rate would be even lower than current calculations suggest.

  - Demographics: Some demographics may be more prone to contracting the disease and/or dying from it than others.
 This would be useful information to further specify who should worry about the virus.

 The above list is by no means an exhaustive list.
 But as you can see, there are so many considerations that it's hard to make any definitive conclusions at this time.
-So while the conclusions made in this post may be supported by some evidence, they should not be taken as fact or certainty.
+So while the conclusions made in this post may be supported by the evidence provided, they should not be taken as fact or certainty.

 &nbsp;